High School Genetic Screening Program

-The Community Genetics Program (NSW) School Screening Program provides year 11 students at Emanuel College, Kesser Torah College, Masada College, Moriah College and Reddam House with the opportunity to undergo genetic carrier screening.
+The High School Genetics Screening Program provides year 11 students at Emanuel College, Kesser Torah College, Masada College, Moriah College and Reddam House with the opportunity to undergo genetic carrier screening.
 Screening is particularly relevant for individuals with Ashkenazi Jewish ancestry and those with a history of a genetic disorder in their family.
-However, the program also includes screening for cystic fibrosis, a condition common in people from a European background.
+However, the Program also includes screening for cystic fibrosis, a condition common in people from a European background.

-Students are presented with information about the genetic screening offered by a genetic counsellor, and are given a few days to discuss this with their parents and to decide whether or not they would like to undergo screening before screening program staff return to the school to carry out saliva collections.
+Students are presented with information about the genetic screening offered by a genetic counsellor, and are given a few days to discuss this with their parents and to decide whether or not they would like to undergo screening before they provide DNA samples via a cheek swab.

 The screening is free to the student.

 There are two ways students can choose to have their results reported: